 Patricia Carragon loves cupcakes, chocolate, cats, haiku, and the borough of Brooklyn.
 Her publication credits include Allbook Books, The Avocet, A Journal of Nature Poetry, BigCityLit, Bear Creak Haiku, Boog City, CLWN WR, Clockwise Cat, Danse Macabre, Drunk Monkeys, Home Planet News, Inertia, LIPS, Levure littéraire, Long Island Quarterly, Mad Hatters’ Review, Maintenant, Tribe Magazine, The Toronto Quarterly, Word Salad, Yellow Chair Review, and others.
 She is the author of Journey to the Center of My Mind (Rogue Scholars Press, 2005) and Urban Haiku and More (Fierce Grace Press, 2010).
-Her latest books are Innocence (Finishing Line Press, 2017) and The Cupcake Chronicles (Poets Wear Prada, 2017).
+Her latest books are Meowku (Poets Wear Prada, 2019) Innocence (Finishing Line Press, 2017) and The Cupcake Chronicles (Poets Wear Prada, 2017).
+Her first novel, Angel Fire, is forthcoming in 2020 from Alien Buddha Press.
 She hosts the Brooklyn-based Brownstone Poets and is the editor-in-chief of its annual anthology.
-Patricia is a member of brevitas, a group fiercely dedicated to short poems, and is a member of PEN Women's Literary Workshop and Tamarind.
+Patricia is a member of brevitas, a group fiercely dedicated to short poems, Women Writers in Bloom, and Tamarind.
 She is one of the executive editors for Home Planet News Online.
 For more information, please check out her other website at: https://patriciacarragon8.wordpress.com/

 (Please check her publications page: